ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T5.1: Stabilize [`gwrdfa`](https://github.com/ramate-io/gwrdfa) implementation
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Stable [`gwrdfa`](https://github.com/ramate-io/gwrdfa) will form the consensus layer for the DLT.

 #### T5.2: Stabilize [`srcavei`](https://github.com/ramate-io/srcavei) implementation
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Stable [`srcavei`](https://github.com/ramate-io/srcavei) will form the incentive layer for the DLT.

 #### T5.3: Seek out additional co-authors for OAC foundational papers: [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md), [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md), and [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md)
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+All three foundational papers will likely need additional co-authors in order to achieve high-quality and have a chance at publication in a strong journal.

 #### T5.4: Prepare [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md) for conference submission
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Upon completion of **[T5.3](#t53-seek-out-additional-co-authors-for-oac-foundational-papers-oart-1-bfa-oart-2-collaborative-transaction-routing-and-oart-3-ris-stm)**, we should be able to begin shopping conferences for [OART-1: BFA](../../../oart/oera-000-000-000-dulan/oart-000-000-001-bfa/README.md) and modifying it as needed.
+The sooner we find a conference, the sooner we can consider the downstream implementation stable.

 #### T5.5: Prepare [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md) for conference submission
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Upon completion of **[T5.3](#t53-seek-out-additional-co-authors-for-oac-foundational-papers-oart-1-bfa-oart-2-collaborative-transaction-routing-and-oart-3-ris-stm)**, we should be able to begin shopping conferences for [OART-2: Collaborative Transaction Routing](../../../oart/oera-000-000-000-dulan/oart-000-000-002-ctr/README.md) and modifying it as needed.
+The sooner we find a conference, the sooner we can consider the downstream implementation stable.

 #### T5.6: Begin search for funding opportunities
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

+Beginning the search for funding opportunities early will allow ample consideration of financing options and potential partners.
+In all likelihood, substantial legal groundwork would need to take place between **[T5](#t5-dlt-push)** and **[T9](#t9-an-interlude)** to position **[Ramate LLC](https://www.ramate.io)** to continue to fund this project.

+Additionally, this is also when **[[Liam Monninger's](mailto:liam@ramate.io)]** vested assets from Movement should be available and the possibility of bootstrapping from market sales of these funds can be considered more seriously.

 ### T6: Killer Apps Phase 1: Traditional L1
 > [!IMPORTANT]